ATEspin/UOC-TFM/README.md

 # UOC-TFM
-Repository for the code reproducing my Master thesis from UOC
+Repository for the code reproducing my Master thesis from UOC-UB